Table.hook('creating')

 Return Value

-If return value of given subscriber is other than undefined, the return value will be used as the primary key.
+If the return value of a given subscriber is other than undefined, then the return value will be used as the primary key.
 Implementers may use this to provide extended methods of auto-generation primary keys other than the built-in autoIncrement (++) method.
-Return value is only handled in case given primKey was undefined.
-If primKey was set, any return value will be ignored since it is not allowed.
+The return value is only handled when the given primKey was undefined.
+If primKey was set, then any return value will be ignored since it is not allowed.

 To Unsubscribe